CKKH/bank-tech-test/README.md

 ![Test Results](images/jasmine_test_results.png)

-To run the test yourself run `open -a "Google Chrome" SpecRunner.html` whilst in the project repo root.
-Replace `Google Chrome` with your preferred browser.
+To run the test yourself run `open -a "Google Chrome" SpecRunner.html` whilst in the root of the project repo.

 ### Running project
 ------------------